Huntington Williams Jr.: Ordained ministry

 Williams was ordained deacon in June 1952, and priest in January 1953 by Bishop Noble C. Powell of Maryland.
 His first post, in 1952, was as curate at St Thomas' Church in Owings Mills, Maryland, before becoming assistant at St George's Church in New York City in 1954.
 Between 1956 and 1963, he served as rector of St Timothy's Church in Winston-Salem, North Carolina, and between 1963 and 1990 served as rector of St Peter's Church in Charlotte, North Carolina.

 Episcopacy

-Williams was elected Suffragan Bishop of North Carolina in 1990 and was consecrated on April 28, 1990, by Presiding Bishop Edmond L. Browning, in Duke Chapel.
+Williams was elected Suffragan Bishop of North Carolina in 1990 and was consecrated on April 28, 1990, with Presiding Bishop Edmond L. Browning as chief consecrator, in Duke Chapel.
 He retired in February 1996.
 Williams died on January 28, 2013, at The Stewart Health Centre of The Cypress in Charlotte, North Carolina.